josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 This type of maneuver, plainly, is anti-competitive.
 It's a flagrant exploitation of Matt's many roles and the wild control he has over many branches of WordPress, many with conflicting priorities.

 It's bullying, really; WP Engine doesn't have any tools to strike back like that.
 It can't.
-(Maybe it _wouldn't_, since to date, WP Engine appears to be the company with grown-ups in the room, that knows to behave as though your actions will be examined in a courtroom one day.)
+(Maybe it _wouldn't_, since to date, WP Engine appears to be the company with grown-ups in the room, who know to behave as though their actions will be examined in a courtroom one day.)

 <CalloutPlusQuote>